TirthChhatrala/Summer-Internship-2024_D23IT179/README.md

 # Summer-Internship-2024_D23IT179

+ This is the documentation of summer internship 2024

 week -1

    During the first week of the course, I explored the basics of HTML and developed a solid understanding of its fundamental elements.